shivannis/xandr-docs-public/xandr-docs/articles/bidders/object-limits---faq.md

 - To remove domains from a domain list, use the [Domain List Service](domain-list-service.md), to update the `domains` array.
 - To remove a certain target from a profile, use the [Enhanced Bidder Profiles](enhanced-bidder-profiles.md) to update the relevant targeting field.

 When you approach or reach your limit for creatives, you should remove non-expired creatives.
 Non-expired creatives have the `is_expired` field set to `false`.

+> [!NOTE]
-Note that removing expired creatives will not impact your creative count.
+> Removing expired creatives will not impact your creative count.

 To remove a creative, you make a DELETE call to the [Creative Service](creative-service.md).